safe-graph/graph-adversarial-learning-literature/README.md

 # graph-adversarial-learning-literature

-A curated list of adversarial learning paper on graph-structured data.
+A curated list of adversarial learning papers on graph-structured data.

 Papers are sorted by their published dates in descending order.